Cute as a button: Australian native flowers for pollinators - Minimalist Gardener

 V C Balakrishnan, CC BY-SA 4.0, via Wikimedia Commons

-In homes, it suits bog gardens, pond margins or water-holding containers rather than standard beds.
+In home gardens, it suits bog gardens, pond margins or water-holding containers rather than standard beds.
 Soil preparation is less about digging and more about moisture management.
 Watering should be regular and deliberate, making controlled tools essential rather than automated systems.

 Pincushion hakea (Hakea laurina)